 The creature has grown wings, a gasbag, or a telekinetic levitation organ, allowing it to fly!
 Be wary about applying this bolt-on to low level monsters with long ranged attacks, as they may have an overwhelming advantage against PCs who are mostly ground based.
 Make sure a monster can't simply snipe with impunity.
 Effect: The creature gains a flight speed equal to its ground speed.
 Reduce the creature's Fortitude save and AC by 1.

-Instant 'Oids

-While there's an assortment of ratmen, etc., included, it can often be tempting to take a "generic humanoid" monster, such as a Strongholder or Bandit, and make it a Bearoid or Snakeoid.
+Instant 'Oids Note For Imaginary Players Of Previous Alphas This entire section has been replaced to bring it inline with the uplift ancestries.
+Not necessarily a perfect 1-to-1 correspondence, as PF2 doesn't recommend designing NPCs using the same mechanics as PCs, but closer.
+It also lists only those with existing uplift ancestries, so it's easier to build out an NPC with more mechanical detail if they stick around a while.
+While there's an assortment of ratmen, etc., included, it can often be tempting to take a "generic humanoid" monster, such as a Safeholder or Bandit, and make it a Bearoid or Snakeoid.
 The following section gives a few common archetypes and suggested stat and power adjustments.
 These, like the bolt-ons, are unlikely to unbalance a creature and do not change its level.
 When combining bolt-ons with 'oids, remember to only use the larger bonus, as they do not stack.
 While bonuses to AC and Saving Throws are not usually typed, it's best to pick only the largest there, too.
 Generally, if an adjustment would move something more than one step (from 'Moderate' to 'Extreme', for instance), cap it at the top of the prior step.
 Don't go above Extreme unless you think there's a compelling reason and/or a counterbalancing weakness.
 It is also fine to just say "It looks like a humanoid skunk" and not make any mechanical changes.

-Skills

-If the base creature already has this skill listed, increase the modifier by 2.
+Skills If the base creature already has this skill listed, increase the modifier by 1 per tier.
 If the skill is not listed, it gets it at a value from Moderate to High for a creature of its level and expected role.
 Sometimes, a modifier is listed only for specific skill actions.
 In this case, if the creature normally lacks the skill, give it at Low and then apply the modifier as needed.

-The Oids

-Ape, Chimpanzee

-Chimpoids are agile creatures, and for some reason, they retain their prehensile feet when other ape-based intelligent species have lost theirs.

-Chimpoid

-Defenses

--1 AC, -1 Fortitude, +1 Reflex

-Skills

-Acrobatics.
-Moves at full speed when making climb check.

-Abilities

-Monkey See, Monkey Do Chimpoids get a +1 circumstance bonus to attack any target an ally has already hit this round.

-Ape, Gorilla

-Despite being among the most intelligent of animals, and generally gentle creatures unless provoked, gorillas in post-apocalyptic fiction are invariably stupider than humanoid animals from less intelligent base stock, and also savage brutes.
-Who are we to go against type?

-Gorilloid

-Defenses

-+1 Fortitude, -1 Will

-Skille

-Athletics, Intimidation.
-If the base creature has Deception or Diplomacy, reduce them by 2.

-Abilities

-Surge of Strength ♦ Frequency 1/minute Trigger The 'oid is critically hit by a melee attack.
-Effect Until the end of its next turn, the gorilloid does an extra die of damage with melee attacks.

-Bear

-Bears are big, strong, omnivorous, and clever.
-This makes them powerful opponents even without the laser eyes.
-Bearoid creatures use their great strength and size to enhance their existing attacks.

-Bearoid

-Defenses

-+1 Fortitude, -1 Reflex, -1 Will

-Skills

-Athletics

-Abilities

-Increase melee or propulsive ranged attack damage by 2 per tier.

-Cheetah

-Metaphorically, it's all about the speed.
-Cheetoids (well, it's better than "Cheetos", I guess) are zippy.

-Cheetoid

-Defenses

-+1 Reflex save, -1 Fortitude save.
+Natural Weapons If the added natural weapon(s) would do more damage than the creature's existing melee attacks, reduce damage to that level or lower.
+The attack bonus for natural weapons should be equal to other melee Strikes if it primarily relies on them, or 1-2 points lower if it is not generally a melee combatant.
+If it has no existing melee Strikes, use the low to moderate column for its level.
+The Oids For all: Remove the "human" trait if it exists; replace with "Uplift" and a specific "kind", as noted.
+Apeoid This covers the three major sub-ancestries without going into detail; the GM should pick a sub-ancestry fitting the existing role and stat block, e.g., an NPC relying on melee attacks and strength works well with gorilla. - Add Furkind trait. - Add low-light vision. - Gain Acrobatics as a skill.